-As I become more immersed in this beautiful country, both Brent and I decided we wanted to live with the people who ‘live’ with wildlife to understand what that truly entails.
+I left my life in Europe in 2007 and followed my heart to Zimbabwe, I felt a sense of arriving home which I never expected.
+I became more immersed in this beautiful country, and both Brent and I decided we wanted to live with the people who ‘live’ with wildlife to understand what that truly entails and to challenge ourselves to really ‘walk the talk’.
 We approached our chief who is the traditional leader of this area and asked if we could live in the communal area as part of the community.
 We were so humbled and excited to be accepted by him and the community members.
 To honour their support, we know we had to throw ourselves in to this opportunity and give it 100%.

 So I threw myself into building our home using natural materials, learning about living off grid and practicing permaculture.
 All of this heightened our understanding of how destructive modern life is for the natural world.
 From reading, learning by doing, short courses and mistakes along the way, the conditions for our new life, as a family and all our future fur babies was created.
 In 2014 we moved into the home I built and really started living with nature and wildlife, and we have never looked back.
 I am truly happy when my hands and feet are in the soil, from earth building to growing food.
 To raise Oliver where he can run free and be deeply connected to the land and culture makes our hearts sing, we are deeply grateful to our community for the welcome and for all the creatures we share our lives with, from the smallest to the biggest.

 The soft foot alliance grew out of Brent and I’s experience over the years and how we knew something else was possible.
 My role has brought together my creativity and permaculture to design and implement our work.
 I hold a vision in my heart of a world I know is possible, it led me to do this for our own lives and I know it is possible to do this across landscapes.
 That through regeneration on all levels, abundance is there and so too is coexistence.